Application Forms -

 What do I need to know about the testing?

-There is a $50 fee to cover the administrative costs of these tests.
+There is a fee to cover the administrative costs of these tests.
+Check the application for the exact amount.

 This information is for applicants applying to PHS Magnet including any or all of the following: Global Ecology House, Humanities House or Science, Math, Computer Science House.
 Students are assigned a testing site based on their "home" high school.
 The same test will be given at all sites with results given to the appropriate program coordinator.
 Private schools must determine their "home" MCPS high school in order to identify the appropriate testing site.
 All applicants are to report to the assigned testing site between 7:45 and 8:00 AM.
 Please check on the left handside of the webpage, "Quick Links" then follow down to "Upcoming Events" table to determine the date.
 No contact will be made to confirm this testing date.
 Students who are unable to test on Saturday due to religious reasons will be able to test on Sunday.
 You must request alternate testing in writing when you submit the application.
 Subsequently, the magnet coordinator will confirm testing placement for this alternative date.
 If the applicant requires special education testing accommodations, a copy of the Individualized Education Program (IEP) or Section 504 plan that specifies the accommodations MUST be submitted with the application.
 The program coordinator will contact the applicant's parent/guardian to discuss accommodations and times.
 Special needs testing is on Sunday at Richard Montgomery.
 Back to Top